ScreamingDev/phpsemver/CONTRIBUTE.md

 Those releases are incompatible with their previous.
 Migration is only guaranteed from one specific minor version.

+- [ ] Issues: There must be no bug remaining in the according milestone.
 - [ ] Doc: There should be an API documentation.
 - [ ] PHPUnit: No incomplete tests
 - [ ] PHPUnit: No skipped tests